API vs. SDK: Differences with examples

 How SDKs work

 SDKs enable developers to build entire features or applications.
 For example, you can use the Android SDK to build an Android app and utilize the prebuilt libraries for managing user interfaces, handling touch events, and interacting with device hardware on the Android platform.
 The iOS SDK similarly provides these core features for iOS app development.
-Additionally, specialized SDKs like Chat or AdMob accelerate development by providing ready-to-use modules for these features that let developers focus on customization.
+Additionally, specialized SDKs for Chat or AdMob accelerate development by providing ready-to-use modules for these features that let developers focus on customization.

-Benefits of SDKs and APIs
+Benefits of APIs vs. SDKs

 Both SDKs and APIs save developers time and money during development.
 Rather than building an in-house service from scratch, you can leverage APIs to integrate functional third-party services into your application.
 SDKs, on the other hand, help you quickly start developing applications for different platforms without worrying about the nuances of the actual platform implementation.